themanyone/whisper_dictation/README.md

 `record.py`: Almost hands-free, sound-activated recorder.
 You can run it separately.
 It creates a file named `audio.wav`.
 Supply optional command line arguments to change the file name, quality, formats, add filters, etc. See `./record.py -h` for help.
 Some formats require `gst-plugins-bad` or `gst-plugins-ugly`, depending on your distribution.

-This update provides a powerful option that lets you insert various plugins, mixers, filters, controllers, and effects directly into the GStreamer pipeline.
+The record.py `-g` option lets you insert various GStreamer plugins, mixers, filters, controllers, and effects directly into the pipeline.
 See the [G-streamer documentation](https://gstreamer.freedesktop.org/) for details.
 Many audio and video plugins are available.
 Run `gst-inspect-1.0` for a list.
-The following records in a high quality, lossless format with echo effect and dynamic range compression.
+The following records a high quality, lossless audio clip with echo effect and dynamic range compression.

 `./record.py -gq 'audioecho delay=250000000 intensity=0.25 ! audiodynamic' echo.flac`